Degree Requirements & Course Catalog

-Students who began their studies at K-State on or after the Summer 2011 term, as well as those who have opted for the K-State 8 general education program are required to take an additional nine hours to fullfil the degree and university requirement.
+Students who began their studies at K-State on or after the Summer 2011 term, as well as those who have opted for the K-State 8 general education program, are required to take an additional nine hours to fulfill the degree and university requirement.

 For those students who began under the UGE (University General Education) program and opted to keep this option, six hours that meet the Humanities and Social Science UGE electives is required for degree completion.

 All IMSE students are required to enroll in IMSE 015 - Engineering Assembly (0 credit hours) every semester.
 Assembly meets the first Thursday of each month during the semester in Fiedler Auditorium.